dataspecer/ds-wdoi/source/preprocessing/phases/extraction/README.md

 - The values of properties inside the Wikidata model are not checked, since Wikidata do not allow to use invalid values for properties (e.g. using an item for a string property).
 - To find out what is extract for each entity, confront the the extraction methods for a class and for a property.
-- The phases also is influenced by `lang` option which extracts only specific language information from the entities.
-  - The language `en` is compulsory, and will be included if missing.
-  - That is done in order to always have certain specific classes present in the ontology (e.g. the root entity).
-  - More on the issue can be found in the modification phase readme - removing classes with no label.
 - The fields representing other entities (e.g. `subclassOf`) are storing only number identifiers.
     - The application needs to know whether it is a property or a class.
 - We deviced an artificial entity for constraints `Q0` which denotes empty entity.